-Alternatively, you can complete the Super withdrawal form and return it via post or electronically using the Upload a document tool at unisuper.com.au/contact-us.
+Alternatively, you can complete the Super withdrawal form and return it via post or email.
 You'll also need to verify your identity either through your online account, by completing Section 2 of the form, or by posting in certified copies of your proof of identity documents.
 Read the Your guide to proof of identity fact sheet available on our website for more information.